3starblaze/mini-tomato-timer/README.md

 cd dist/ # This is the folder that contains everything the application needs firefox index.html # Or any other browser
 ```

+# Usage
+Before using, make sure notifications are enabled.
+Click "Settings" button and enable it.
+If there is no such option, notifications are enabled.
+(It seems that notifications are enabled by default if using timer directly from a file, so that's why).

+You are presented with "Session" (25 min), "Short Break" (5 min) and "Long Break" (10min).
+Click a button and the timer starts to tick.
+When it's done a notification is sent and alarm rings.

+# Features
+- Pure view

+  For those who believe that this timer is not minimal _enough_.
+Default keybinding is 'p' (also seen in "Settings").
+When pure view is enabled, only time is shown.